RigiResearch/examgen/README.md

 #### Specify an examination using the YAML DSL

 Every exam has a set of parameters and a set of questions.
-Currently, there are two templates supported: LATEX_QUIZ and LATEX_MIDTERM.
+Currently, there are three templates supported: LATEX_QUIZ, LATEX_MIDTERM and MOODLE_QUIZ.
 The parameters required by each template are:

 - LATEX_QUIZ: course, course reference number, term, time limit, exam title, and class sections.
 The following listing exemplifies how to specify these parameters: